Ang-Cheng-Jun/ip/docs/README.md

 ### Quick start
 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `duke.jar` from here.
+2. Download the latest `duke.jar` from [here](https://github.com/Ang-Cheng-Jun/ip/releases/tag/v0.1).

 3. Copy the file to the folder you want to use as the home folder for your Duke.

-4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+4. Open your command prompt as administrator.
+Then input java -jar **c:pathtojarfile.jar** in Command Prompt and press ENTER.
+Replace the **c:pathtojarfile.jar** with the actual path and file title of the Jar.

 5. Type the command in the command box and press Enter to execute it. e.g. typing `bye` and pressing Enter, it will exit the program.